Developmentally Informed Policy and Practice Research Lab

-Current first year students interested in applying should send the following to Dr. Fanniff at email@example.com:
+Students interested in applying should send the following to Dr. Fanniff at email@example.com:

 Current Curriculum Vitae

-Writing samples: the first version and the current version of your first year Research Methods proposal and up to one additional writing sample (not required) that best conveys your writing ability, preferably a research paper.
+Writing samples: the first version and the current version of your first-year Research Methods proposal and up to one additional writing sample that best conveys your writing ability, preferably a research paper.